 My Always Up-to-Date Guide to Android Apps

 How a person uses their phone tells you more about them than their shoes, desk, and closet combined.
-Their line of work, their technology views, their social preferences and their communication style.
+Their line of work, technology views, social preferences, and their communication style.

 This is why I find it important to extend personal values to include my phone and apps.